zuozhenggh/learning-library/data-management-library/database/multitenant/multitenant_indepth/manage-app/manage-app.md

 # Hands-on with Multitenant (Advanced)

-## Objective
+### Objectives
 This hands-on labs is designed to familiarize you with the Application Container functionality of Oracle Multitenant.
 In these labs, We will dive into the concepts of Application container and Proxy PDBs.

-## Prerequisites
+### Prerequisites
 This lab assumes you have:

-- You need to have completed Lab 1 through Lab 3 and Step 0 of Lab 4.
+- You need to have completed Lab 1 through Lab 3 and Step 1 of Lab 4.
-- This Lab is indipendent of Lab 4.
+- This Lab is independent of Lab 4.
 However, you need to have run Step 0 of Lab4 if you plan to do only Lab 5.

 The setup should have  two container databases running: